-Your goal here is to show that your income, assets and savings cannot cover the expected family contribution that they reached.
+Your goal here is to show that your income, assets, and savings cannot cover the expected family contribution that they reached.
 This may be especially important for you since FAFSA is now based on 2 years ago.
-A lot can change in that time.
+A lot can change in your family’s finances in that time.

 Didn’t know FAFSA is based on tax information from prior-prior year?
 Check out our quick article on the new FAFSA changes and 5 ways to maximize financial aid.